davidbau/dsthoughts/README.md

 Website content here: [https://dsthoughts.baulab.info/](https://dsthoughts.baulab.info/).

-You can reproduce the Thought Token Forcing method with the `prompting.ipynb` notebook
+You can reproduce the Thought Token Forcing method with the `thought_forcing.ipynb` notebook.